ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 hero:
   subheading: About us
   title: Okay, you got me.
-  subtitle: >-
-    Magic Pie Copywriting is really just me, James—plus a few freelance marketing partners if we need 'em.
+  subtitle: Magic Pie Copywriting is really just me, James, a pro copywriter since

-    I've been a professional copywriter since 2012.
-Now that the gig economy is in full swing, I'm taking my talents to the streets.
+    2012.
+When it comes to copy, I'm your guy.
+For graphic design, web development, or video production—let's meet the team.
   image: /img/jc3-1-.png
   buttonTitle: ""
   buttonUrl: ""
 intro:
-  title: Working wonders.
+  title: My clients.
+Our work.
-  subtitle: I work with business owners and marketing professionals to create
+  subtitle: I work with clients—business owners and marketing professionals near
-    next-level content for websites, landing pages, videos, blogs, and more.
+    and far—to create next-level content for websites, landing pages, videos, blogs, and more.
   buttonTitle: view portfolio
 partners:
   partnerLogo3: /img/michael-smeal-studios.jpg